top of page

 • Cedar Roof Coatings

-How Storms Affect Cedar Roofing: Snow, Wind, Ice and Water Damage
+How Storms Affect Cedar Roofs: Snow, Wind, Ice and Water Damage

 In the winter, snowstorms are common in coastal New York and Connecticut.
 Even though a cedar roof is resistant to snow and ice, older shingles can suffer some damage over time.
-The most likely winter storm to damage cedar roofing shingles is an intense blizzard, where a large amount of snow builds up and weighs down on your roof.
+An intense blizzard, where a large amount of snow builds up and weighs down on your roof, is most likely to cause damage.
 If your shingles and underlayment break from the weight, the snow could melt and leak water into your home.

 Your local area can experience heavy windstorms at any time of the year.
-Cedar shake roofing is more resistant to wind damage than other materials.
+Fortunately, cedar shake roofs are more resistant to wind damage than other materials.
 Unlike asphalt shingles or metal panels, wood shingles can withstand intense wind speeds to keep your home safe from the elements.
-On the other hand, if you have worn-out shingles, you might discover the following wind damage to cedar shakes.
+On the other hand, if you have worn-out shingles, you might discover the following wind damage to roof shingles:

 • Debris from trees: During a heavy windstorm, a tree branch could release needles, leaves and twigs onto your roof.
 This debris could cause mildew growth when it holds onto moisture.
-After the storm has passed, check your roof for debris and schedule a professional roof cleaning.
+You can prevent wind damage to roof shingles by removing overhanging branches.
+However, after the storm has passed, you will still want to check your roof for debris and call our professional for a proper inspection and roof cleaning.

 • Cracked or split shingles: During intense windstorms, a dead branch could snap off your tree and crack or break your shingles.
-You'll want to have those roofing pieces replaced as soon as possible to protect your home from the elements.
+You'll want to replace those roof pieces as soon as possible to protect your home from the elements.
+A professional from Cedar Roof Coatings will quickly repair any displaced, split or cracked cedar shingles you may have.

 • Leaks: Missing shingles expose and wear down the underlayment, leaving your roof vulnerable to water damage.
 You can check your attic for drips and wet spots on the walls, ceiling or insulation.

 During snowstorms, ice can form on your roof.
 If you don't have adequate attic insulation, snow could melt in some parts of your roof and freeze in others.
-As a result, the water that has accumulated on your property can form ice dams.
+As a result, the accumulated water on your property can form ice dams.
 Even though icicles may look pretty, they can wear down on your roof shingles and cause them to crack.

-You can prevent ice damage to your cedar roofing with the following methods.
+You can prevent ice damage to your cedar roof with the following methods:

-• Inspect your roof: Check your roofing for missing or damaged shingles and have a professional replace them as necessary.
+• Inspect your roof: Check your roof for missing or damaged shingles and have our professionals replace them as necessary.

-• Clean out the gutters: Your roof's gutters control the flow of water away from your property.
+• Clean out the gutters: Your roof's gutters are responsible for carrying water away from your property.
 If they're clogged, melted snow could accumulate and freeze when the temperature drops again.
 Clean the leaves and debris out of your gutters to prevent ice from forming on your cedar shingles or shakes.

 • Examine your attic ventilation: Your attic ventilation controls the humidity and airflow surrounding your roof.
 Improper ventilation and insulation could make your roof vulnerable to warm spots that melt the snow and cold spots that freeze it again.
-Contact a roofing professional to check or repair the ventilation in your attic.
+Reach out to our roofing experts to assess or repair the ventilation in your attic.

-Rain can soak through your untreated cedar roofing and damage it.
-After a rainstorm, check the following signs of water damage to wood shake shingles.
+Rain can soak through your untreated cedar roof and damage it.
+After a rainstorm, check for the following signs of a water-damaged cedar roof:

-• Leaks: Missing, damaged or worn-out shingles allow water to leak through your roofing.
+• Leaks: Missing, damaged or worn-out shingles allow water to leak through your roof.
 A leak is easy and safe to find inside your home.
 Go to your attic and look for water spots on the walls or ceiling.
-Contact a professional to repair the leaks in your home.
+As cedar roof specialists, we can help you find the source of the leak and conduct the necessary repairs.

 • Moss growth: Since cedar is an organic material, it needs to breathe.
 If your property has dark or shady areas away from the sun, leftover rain won't dry.
 Instead, it will lead to mold, mildew and moss growth on top of your shingles.
 Check your property for green, fuzzy spots a few days after a rainstorm.
 Schedule a professional cleaning if necessary.